 External E-learning courses

-Child Sexual Exploitation (CSE) – Parents Against Child Exploitation (PACE) have teamed up with the Safeguarding Children e-Academy to product a short (20-30 mins) online course, looking at understanding and identifying signs of CSE.
+Keep them safe – Parents Against Child Exploitation (Pace) UK (paceuk.info)– Parents Against Child Exploitation (PACE) and the Virtual College have produced a short (20 mins) online course, looking at understanding and identifying signs of CSE.
+This free course covers:

 Courses for Professionals